Tutorial on amortized optimization: Surpassing the convergence rates of classical methods

-Theoretical and empirical optimization research often focuses on discovering algorithms with theoretically strong convergence rates, and indeed many of the algorithms with the best convergence rates are used as the state-of-the-art algorithms in practice.
-Amortized optimization and the paradigm of learning to optimize can offer even better convergence rates in this space that surpass even the best theoretical rates when scoping to optimization problems sampled from a context space $p(x)$.
-For example, the fully amortized models for amortized variational inference and model-free actor-critic methods for RL solve the optimization problems \emph{in constant time} with just a single prediction of the solution from the context without even looking at the objective!
-In semi-amortized settings, this intuition also enables parameterized versions of optimization algorithms to far surpass the known convergence bounds by similarly giving the amortization model the power of predicting a near-optimal solution in constant time.
+Theoretical and empirical optimization research often focuses on discovering algorithms with theoretically strong convergence rates in general or worst-case scenarios.
+Many of the algorithms with the best convergence rates are used as the state-of-the-art algorithms in practice, such as momentum and acceleration methods.
+Amortized optimization methods can surpass the results provided by classical optimization methods because they are capable of tuning the initialization and updates to the best-case scenario within the distribution of contexts the amortization model is trained on.
+For example, the fully amortized models for amortized variational inference and model-free actor-critic methods for RL presented in \cref{sec:impl:eval} solve the optimization problems \emph{in constant time} with just a single prediction of the solution from the context without even looking at the objective!
+Further theoretical characterizations of this are provided in \citet{khodak2022learning} and related literature on algorithms with predictions.

-\subsection{Generalization and convergence guarantees}
+\section{Generalization and convergence guarantees}